-Use Save to M60 to save the currently-selected profile to the onboard memory of the Vengeance M60 gaming mouse.
+Use Save to M90 to load the assigned profiles to their profile slots on the Vengeance M90 gaming mouse.
 When you click the button, you will see the progress expressed as a percentage.
 Once the save reaches 100%, you should click OK to close the Profile Slot dialog box.

-If you enable the Hardware playback feature, you must save your profile to the Vengeance M60 as the Vengeance Gaming Software will not be used to manage your button assignments or playback your macros.
-Changes to your button assignments, macros or performance settings made in the application will not be available in Hardware playback mode unless they are saved to the Vengeance M60.
+If you enable the Hardware playback feature, you must save your profiles to the Vengeance M90 as the Vengeance Gaming Software will not be used to manage your button assignments or playback your macros.
+Changes to your button assignments, macros or performance settings made in the application will not be available in Hardware playback mode unless they are saved to the Vengeance M90.